gilhanan/chat-gpt-rtl/README.md

 ## Developing the Extension

-If you want to develop the extension and have webpack automatically rebuild any changes, you can run:
+Run the following command to run a build that will automatically reload the extension when you make changes:

 ```bash
 npm run watch